zwrankin/health_indicators/README.md

 ### Next Steps:
 - Add time series plots
-- Interactive clustering - allow users to select indicators to include in clustering
+- Interactive clustering - allow users to select indicators & whether or not to use PCA before kmeans